mysterious-coding/base_entranced/README.md

 ####Quiet rcon
 No more leaking stuff from rcon, use g_quietrcon

+####Lag icon above head
+Players with 999 ping show a lag icon above their head in-game

 ####Fixed siege chat
 * Spectator chat can be seen by people who are in-game